EmilHvitfeldt/smltar/docs/03_stopwords.md

 #> [43] "wouldn't"  "you'd"     "you'll"    "you're"    "you've"
 ```

-We seem to have stumbled upon an inconsistency; why does SMART include `"he's"` but not `"she's"`?
-It is hard to say, but this could be worth rectifying before applying these stop word lists to an analysis or model preprocessing.
-This stop word list was likely generated by selecting the most frequent words across a large corpus of text that had more representation for text about men than women.
+We seem to have stumbled upon an inconsistency; why does \index{stop word lists!SMART}SMART include `"he's"` but not `"she's"`?
+It is hard to say, but this could be worth rectifying before applying these stop word lists to an analysis or model preprocessing.\index{preprocessing!challenges} This stop word list was likely generated by selecting the most frequent words across a large corpus of text that had more representation for text about men than women.
 This is once again a reminder that we should always look carefully at any pre-made word list or another artifact we use to make sure it works well with our needs^[This advice applies to any kind of pre-made lexicon or word list, not just stop words.
 For instance, the same concerns apply to sentiment lexicons.
 The NRC sentiment lexicon of @Mohammad13 associates the word "white" with trust and the word "black" with sadness, which could have unintended consequences when analyzing text about racial groups.].

 <div class="rmdwarning">
 <p>It is perfectly acceptable to start with a premade word list and remove or append additional words according to your particular use case.</p>
 </div>

-When you select a stop word list, it is important that you consider its size and breadth.
+\index{preprocessing}When you select a stop word list, it is important that you consider its size and breadth.
 Having a small and concise list of words can moderately reduce your token count while not having too great of an influence on your models, assuming that you picked appropriate words.
 As the size of your stop word list grows, each word added will have a diminishing positive effect with the increasing risk that a meaningful word has been placed on the list by mistake.
 In Section \@ref(casestudystopwords), we show the effects of different stop word lists on model training.

 ### Stop word removal in R